friargregarious/Advent-of-Code/templates/aoc.md

 > **[{year}/support](https://adventofcode.com/{year}/support)**
 >
 > We suggest that you support his cause by donating. $5 is a paltry fee to pay for the hours of hair-raising frustration, agony and epiphany he's providing for free.

+## Quinte & Area AoC Guild

+We're just a group of interconnected friends and coders within a few hours drive of Belleville, ON Canada.
+We use a handful of languages each, sometimes picking a different environment for each solution, depending on their strengths and weaknesses.
+I [friargreg](gregarious@Mastodon.social) started the server to gather a few people who would share in my epiphanies and aneurysms.